isc-projects/isc-dnssec-guide/src/signing.rst

 configuration file.

 In the example above, we define a DNSSEC policy called "standard".
-Keys are created using the RSASHA256 algorithm, assigned a TTL of two hours and are placed in the directory ``/etc/bind``.
-KSKs have a key size of 4096 bits, are expected to roll once a year; the key is added to the zone 30 days before it becomes active, and is retained in the zone for 30 days after it is rolled.
-ZSKs have a key size of 2048 bits, will roll every 90 days and, like the KSKs, are added to the zone 30 days before they are used for signing, and retained for 30 days after ``named`` ceases to sign with them.
+Keys are created using the RSASHA256 algorithm, assigned a TTL of two hours, and placed in the directory ``/etc/bind``.
+KSKs have a key size of 4096 bits and are expected to roll once a year; the new key is added to the zone 30 days before it becomes active, and is retained in the zone for 30 days after it is rolled.
+ZSKs have a key size of 2048 bits and roll every 90 days; like the KSKs, the are added to the zone 30 days before they are used for signing, and retained for 30 days after ``named`` ceases signing with them.

 The policy is applied to two zones, ``example.com`` and ``example.net``.
 The policy is applied unaltered to the former, but for the latter the